SOL7JJ/CLIENT-SESSION-TRACKER/README.md

-# Full-Stack Task Manager Application
+# Full-Stack Client session tracker Application

 A production-style full-stack web application featuring user authentication and task management.
 Built with a React frontend and a Node.js/Express backend, using SQLite for data persistence and JWT for secure authentication.